zkemail/docusaurus/docs/account-recovery/module-sdk-guide.md

 Send the recovery request:

 See the following [example](https://github.com/zkemail/email-recovery-example-scripts) for how to construct the recovery command.
+We assume that the user has lost access to single signer but still has access to the second one.
+In this case, the easiest way to recover the OwnableValidator is to reduce the threshold to 1 and then the user can add another signer instead.

 ```typescript
 const { data: processRecoveryData } = await axios.post(